 \paragraph{{Anatomy-Level Metrics}}

 These metrics reflect the high-level anatomical quality of pulmonary reconstruction.
 According to the anatomical definition~\citep{Kuang2022WhatMF}, pulmonary segments are defined to include their class-corresponding segmental bronchi and artery branches.
-Therefore, anatomically accurate segment reconstruction would avoid the intrusion of pulmonary tree branches into neighboring pulmonary segments.
-Two Illustrations of intrusions are presented in Fig. \ref{fig:intrusion_example}.
+Therefore, anatomically accurate segment reconstruction would avoid the intrusion of pulmonary tree branches into neighboring pulmonary segments. \revisedprev{Two Illustrations of intrusions are presented in Fig. \ref{fig:intrusion_example}.
 For the examples in the left column, the pulmonary structures belonging to the green class intrude on another pulmonary segment labeled red.
-Similarly, the example in the right column shows pulmonary structure intrusion from yellow into the pulmonary segment with the green label.
-To evaluate the reconstruction from an anatomical perspective, we create two new metrics: the number of intrusions and intrusion distance (Fig. \ref{fig:intrusion_example}).
+Similarly, the example in the right column shows the pulmonary structures intruding from the yellow segment into the green segment.} To evaluate the reconstruction from an anatomical perspective, we create two new metrics: the number of intrusions and intrusion distance (Fig. \ref{fig:intrusion_example}).

 Let the collection of ground truth voxels with class $i$ for pulmonary bronchi or artery tree branches be $\textbf{T}_{i}$ and predicted pulmonary segments be $\textbf{PS}_{i}$.
-Then, given any collection of voxels, use $g$ a function that breaks the voxel collection into groups of connecting voxels.
+Then, given any collection of voxels, use $g$ as a function that breaks the voxel collection into groups of connected voxels.
 We define the intrusion branches (IB) as a set of voxel groups for the $i$-th pulmonary segment as:

 thus the number of intrusions (NI) is $\sum_{i=1}^{18} \lvert \text{IB}_{i} \rvert$.